11 min read

 Luke Moulton

 Not sure if Facebook Lead Ads will work for your business?
-The best way to decide is to see what’s already working for others.
+The fastest way to decide is to see the Facebook ad examples already working in your industry — and compare their numbers to your own.

 We’ve processed over 11 million leads through LeadSync since 2016 — across real estate, home services, automotive, healthcare, legal, fitness, and more.
-We’ve seen which ad formats, offers, and form designs consistently generate the best results.
+That gives us a pretty clear view of which Facebook lead ad examples consistently generate the best results, and where each industry tends to land on conversion rate and cost per lead.

-Below are 10 real lead ad examples from 10 industries, each with a breakdown of why it works so you can apply the same principles to your campaigns.
+Below are 13 real Facebook ad examples from 13 industries, each with a breakdown of why it works and the 2026 benchmark data so you can judge your own campaigns against real numbers.

 What Makes a Great Facebook Lead Ad?
 (Insights From 11M+ Leads)